Pipits/pipit-cloudinary/readme.md

 ### External links [DEPRECATED]

-**This option is available on v1.0.
+**⚠️This option is available on v1.0.
 Newer versions handles this automatically.**

 You can also use it on external links (in a regular text field for example) by adding the `external` attribute.